mkleung/Event-Plugin/README.md

 ### Any items left unfinished, and/or a wishlist for improvements

+Wishlists
 - [ ] Add a button to the Gutenburg editor that when clicked, will add the shortcode automatically.
 Currently user has to add shortcode block and type in "list-events" shortcode manually
 - [x] Save date entered into metabox as unix timestamp instead of string (to enable sorting)
 - [ ] Add validation for date end (End date must be after start day)
+- [ ] Add feature where deleting the plugin will delete all metavalues and posts related to the Events plugin